 An accomplished performer, teacher, and director, Taro’s artistic impulses were encouraged by his parents from an early age, and his interest in contributing to social change was greatly influenced by the work of his father, the late Bobby Alexander, who founded the legendary Living Stage Theatre Company in DC.
 Taro attended the Duke Ellington School of the Arts for four years and graduated in 1991 with honors.
 A week after graduating High School Taro moved to NYC to pursue a career in the theater.
 Four months later, at the age of 19, Taro was cast in his first professional role in the national tour of Neil Simon’s Lost in Yonkers and enjoyed a successful performing career, including four years in the smash show STOMP, plus appearances on NBC’s Law & Order.

-Leigh Pennebaker, Associate Director, has been involved with SAY since the lead-up to its founding in 2001.
+Leigh Pennebaker, Co-Founder, has been involved with SAY since the lead-up to its founding in 2001.
 She graduated from Millsaps College earlier that year with a BA in Studio Art, a background that prepared her to serve as the costume designer of the very first SAY shows, while also volunteering her time as a teaching artist and member of the backstage crew.
 Over the subsequent decades, she has taken on many roles with the organization, and her favorite job of them all has been working as Director of Art at Camp SAY.
 Since the summer of 2016, Leigh has found the perfect balance of creativity and community at Camp SAY.
 Camp brings out young people’s openness to try new things and experiment with materials and techniques.
 It also fuels their eagerness to work together to create something beautiful and unexpected.
 Seeing kids inspire each other, bravely venture into unfamiliar territory together, surprise themselves with their own abilities, and ultimately get hooked on the creative process reminds Leigh of why she follows the path of the Artist, herself.

 Leigh grew up around art and artists and all her life she has avidly loved to draw and paint.
 In her early twenties, she became fascinated with wire as a medium and used it to create a series of sculptures based on her fascination with fashion design and figure drawing.
 In 2004, her sculpture was discovered by Simon Doonan, legendary window-dresser and Creative Ambassador-at-Large of the New York City-based clothing store, Barney’s.
 Doonan commissioned her to create dozens of custom wire sculptures for the windows of Barney’s flagship Madison Avenue store.
 Around that time, her work also popped up in the windows of Saks Fifth Avenue in NYC, Calypso (Lower East Side), Fragments (Soho), Shreve Crump and Lowe (Boston), and in print in the pages of the Bergdorf Goodman beauty catalogue and House and Garden Magazine, among other publications.
 Her work was included in several group shows in New York and Provincetown, and was displayed on the walls at the The Daily Show: With Jon Stewart.
 Leigh’s work is in numerous private collections across the US and Europe.